open-dynaMIX/raiseorlaunch/README.md

 ## Features

  - If a provided application is running, focus it's window, otherwise run it
  - Provide a regex for window class, instance and/or title to compare with running windows
  - Optionally enable case-insensitive comparison
  - Optionally provide a workspace to use for raising and running
  - Optionally provide an initial workspace to run the application
  - Optionally use the scratchpad for raising and running
  - Optionally provide a con_mark for raising and running
  - workspace_auto_back_and_forth (if enabled) remains functional
  - Optionally cycle through matching windows (this will break workspace_auto_back_and_forth if more than one window matches the given properties)
+ - Optionally leave fullscreen on target workspace
  - Created windows will always be moved to the expected workspace.
 This fixes the behaviour of applications that don't implement startup-notifications.
 By default this works for windows created within 2 seconds.
 The timeout is configurable with `-l/--event-time-limit`

 ## Installation